 The flea life cycle has four stages.

-Now that you know the life cycle of a flea, you can understand why many dogs get infested with fleas soon after moving into a new home or even visiting a new place that has been free of pets for a few months.
+Now that you know the life cycle of a flea, you can understand why some dogs get infested with fleas soon after moving into a new home or visiting a new place that has been free of pets for a few months.
 The pupae emerge as soon as they sense a host.
 One dog can suddenly have hundreds of fleas that seem to have come out of nowhere!
 Within a couple of days, the fleas are reproducing like crazy and the infestation can seem out of control.